 Significance of Lightning in Venezuelan History

-Lightning strike has helped foil two enemy invasions; first, in 1595, when ships led by Sir Francis Drake of England were illuminated, which failed their surprise attack, and second, in 1823 during the Venezuelan War of Independence, when Spanish forces were trying to sneak in.
+Lightning strike has helped foil two enemy invasions; 1st, in 1595, when ships led by Sir Francis Drake of England, which failed their surprise attack, and 2nd, in 1823 during the Venezuelan War of Independence, when Spanish forces were trying to sneak in.